paz-sh/paz/README.md

 A beautiful and easy-to-use web UI for managing your services and observing the health of your cluster.
 Built in Ember.js.

 ### HAProxy
 Paz uses Confd to dynamically configure HAProxy based on service availability information declared in Etcd.
-HAProxy is configured to route external external and internal requests to the correct host for the desired service.
+HAProxy is configured to route external and internal requests to the correct host for the desired service.

 ### Monitoring and Logging
 Currently cAdvisor is used for monitoring, and there is not yet any centralised logging.
 Monitoring and logging are high-priority features on the roadmap.